 Following are personal testimonials from me, and Carrie Edmond, a meditation pro who’s leading the retreat.

-When I added Hatha asanas to my practice, stillness of body and mind was crucial.
+When I added Hatha asanas to my practice, the stillness of body and mind was crucial.
 Basically, my personal asana practice became a meditation practice.
 With movement.

 “Meditation is an essential part of my life,” notes Carrie, who has been making meditation accessible to San Antonio public school kids for many years.

 “Since I was very young, I have experienced intense anxiety.
-Before I learned to meditate and developed my own practice, life often felt chaotic, overwhelming and unmanageable.
+Before I learned to meditate and developed my own practice, life often felt chaotic, overwhelming, and unmanageable.
 Through meditation practice, I have become more aware.
 With this awareness, I have found an ever-present ability to notice, and allow, in a way that reduces suffering and confusion.”

 “Life still offers all its joys and challenges,” continues Carrie.
 “But my relationships, especially to those uncomfortable hard moments, are easier to navigate.
 I have learned to embrace the full human experience.
-I have also seen first hand how others have found healing, peace and a sense of freedom through their own meditation practice.”
+I have also seen firsthand how others have found healing, peace, and a sense of freedom through their own meditation practice.”